Liover Peguero Preview, Player Props: Pirates vs. Twins

-The Pittsburgh Pirates, including Liover Peguero (.351 on-base percentage in past 10 games, 56 points above season-long percentage), take on starting pitcher Sonny Gray and the Minnesota Twins at Target Field, Saturday at 7:10 PM ET.
+After going 1-for-5 in his most recent game, Liover Peguero and the Pittsburgh Pirates take on the Minnesota Twins (who will hand the ball to Dallas Keuchel) at 2:10 PM ET on Sunday.

-He had a hitless performance in his last game (0-for-3) against the Twins.
+He had a one-hit showing in his previous game (1-for-5) against the Twins.

 Liover Peguero Game Info & Props vs. the Twins